fredrik-rose/AdventOfCode2021/README.md

 heapq can be used to implement a priority queue.

+Use itertools.islice to extract the first n elements of a generator.

+Python 3.10 introduce switch-statements.

 ### Numpy

 Numpy convolve can be used to implement a custom moving average: